-There is a common fervor within American Christianity to “vote” the right people in to help the poor, heal the sick, educate the young, etc. But as we have been discussing, the gospel itself, even its judgment on the Last Day, revolves around how we ourselves take responsibility of the philanthropic calling.
+There is a common fervor within American Christianity to “vote” the right people in to secular political office, to help the poor, heal the sick, educate the young, etc. But as we have been discussing, the gospel itself, even its judgment on the Last Day, revolves around how we, as the Church, take responsibility of the philanthropic calling.

 NonChristians (Secularists, Cults, Sects, etc) are powerless to conduct true philanthropy.
 Not only are they powerless, but they are more often than not, heretical and downright insane regarding ethical standards and worldview.
-Abortions outmode adoption, education squeezes out most any form of the Church or even spirituality in general.
-The heretics confuse the public and shame the gospel.
-The list goes on!
-Secularists, especially, want the authority of the philanthropic call but they do not want truly care for the people.
+Secularists want the authority of the philanthropic call but they do not want truly care for the people.
 It’s legalism at its core for the secularist to seek out a moral duty, excluding the spirituality of what philanthropy is all about.
 The secularists also do not want the Church to outmode her with philanthropic community.
-Throughout history, anti-churchmen have made serious efforts to first thwart the philanthropic ministry of the Church to control the greater community.
+Throughout history, anti-churchmen have made serious efforts to first thwart the philanthropic ministry of the Church in order to control the greater community.
 The Bolsheviks in the Russian Revolution were one of the most radical and obvious examples.
-Our ministry needs to be protected at all costs.
-As the Church we should never think philanthropy to be the duty of another.

 One of the greatest American bishops, Archbishop Averky, of ROCOR, said this in regards to secular philanthropy: